arrai-innovations/django-view-manager/README.md

 # django-view-manager

-A management command for django that provides a semi-automated way to have diffs of sql views.
+A management command for django, designed to provide a way in pull requests, to see a diff of the sql (`CREATE VIEW ...`) for unmanaged models.

-The SQL of a view is stored in a file and read into a generated migration.
+The management command creates an `sql` folder inside an app, along with files like `view-animals_pets-latest.sql` (live) and `view-animals_pets-0002.sql` (historical), where you write your sql.
+Migrations are also created in the process, which read these files, so you don't need to create them yourself.

-If you create and modify views in migrations, this management command can help automate the creation of migrations that read in files containing SQL views.
-New versions are created with each use of the management command, so you can diff SQL files, or view diffs in your commits, providing you commit the new file before making changes.
+Refer to folder and file structure, and usage, for more detailed information.

 <!-- prettier-ignore-start -->
 <!--TOC-->